 Semi-monthly

-For weekly, biweekly, and monthly pay frequencies, the first pay date is editable and the end date auto-fills.
+When creating a payroll calendar with weekly, biweekly, and monthly pay frequencies, the first pay date is editable and the end date auto-fills.
 The pay date must be at least two business days after the end date.
 In the examples below, the yellow highlight shows the pay period, and the blue box marks the first eligible pay dates—unless an earlier submission schedule has been approved.

 Weekly